x

 Beginning January 4th, 2010, TAMIU formalized Responsible Conduct of Research (RCR) training in accordance with the new Federal Research Guidelines effective January 2010.

-TAMIU requires all faculty, students, and staff working on externally sponsored research to complete the on-line CITI Responsible Conduct of Research (RCR) training course and/or a minimum of 8 hours of face-to-face training (NIH funded research must do face-to-face training) and the necessary Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) training during the first semester of the project.
-If the research involves any export of data or materials, all Principal Investigators and students must follow Export Control (EC) guidelines.
+TAMIU requires all faculty, students, and staff working on externally sponsored research to complete the on-line CITI Responsible Conduct of Research (RCR) training course and/or a minimum of 8 hours of training (NIH funded research must do face-to-face training) when required by funding agency, during the first semester individual joins the project.

 If you have questions about the Responsible Conduct of Research, please email grants@tamiu.edu or contact Dr. Ruby Ynalvez.